-Realised capital losses are not distributed to Unit Holders but are retained in the Fund to be offset against any future realised capital gain.
+Realised capital losses are not distributed to unit-holders but are retained in the Fund to be offset against any future realised capital gain.
 If realised capital gains exceed realised capital losses the excess is distributed to the unit-holders.

-The benefits of imputation credits are passed on to Unit Holders in accordance with accounting and taxation regulations.
+The benefits of imputation credits and passed on to Unit Holders.

-g) Trade and Other Receivables
+f) Trade and Other Receivables